Dudley Maurice Newitt

 Dudley Maurice Newitt FRS (28 April 1894 – 14 March 1980) was a British chemical engineer who was awarded the Rumford Medal in 1962 in recognition of his 'distinguished contributions to chemical engineering'.

+Biography

 Newitt was born in London and started working as an assistant chemist for Nobel in Scotland.
 In the First World War, he served in the East Surrey Regiment and was awarded the Military Cross.